CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Pickaxe swing canceling used to be much stronger and would let you mine significantly faster.
 [Source](https://www.reddit.com/r/DeepRockGalactic/comments/azgngb/demonstrating_q_mining/)

 * As Scout, you could grapple into the drop pod during extraction, hold onto that grapple, then release after everyone else got locked in place.
 Then you could move around and leave the pod while everyone else couldn’t.

-* You could cryo grenade a regular dreadnought in the face to instantly freeze it.
-Doesn’t seem to work anymore.

 * [?]
 You could exit the map by shooting platforms at someone who’s standing against a wall.
 Shoot at their head, then at their feet, then at their knees.
 Easier to do on a vertical wall, and can be done solo.